 Also, it is important to clarify Delaware’s approach to nonprofit corporations.
 Delaware has long been considered the domicile of choice for for-profit companies, especially public companies.
 However, it is not an ideal jurisdiction for nonprofits.
 Unlike most other jurisdictions, Delaware does not have a separate code governing non-profit corporations.
 Instead, non-profit corporations are governed by the same provisions that govern for profit corporations.
 In the past, Delaware nonprofits were forced to grapple with how to apply provisions referencing shareholders to their non-stock corporations.
 Recently, Delaware amended its laws to include “translator” provisions that generally require the term “member” to be substituted for “shareholder” in provisions applicable to nonprofits.
 The result is that Delaware law requires all nonprofit corporations to have voting members which many nonprofits seek to avoid.
-Kansas patterns its approach to nonprofit corporations on Delaware law and creating similar challenges.
+Kansas patterns its approach to nonprofit corporations on Delaware law and creates similar challenges.

-Despite its politicians frequent guest spots on the Daily Show, for those who prefer less regulation and red tape, Arizona stands out as an attractive domicile for nonprofit corporations.
+For those who prefer less regulation and red tape, Arizona stands out as an attractive domicile for nonprofit corporations.
 I realize this is a bit self-serving but consider the facts.
 Arizona has adopted the Model Nonprofit Corporation Act, does not mandate audits for nonprofits, does not require nonprofits to register to solicit in the state, does not regulate commercial co-ventures, aligns tax filings with the federal requirements, and limits the attorney general’s authority to that conferred by statute.
 These combined factors make Arizona a highly favorable jurisdiction for nonprofits to operate in.
 I haven’t zeroed in on any other states that combine all of these benefits; however, I’m interested in learning about other jurisdictions that readers find favorable for nonprofit corporations.
 Please sound off in the comments!

 Ellis Carter is a nonprofit attorney licensed to practice in Washington and Arizona.
 Ellis advises tax-exempt clients on federal tax matters nationwide.